FriendsOfSymfony/FOSElasticaBundle/README.md

                             lastName: { boost: 3 }
                             aboutMe:

-Our type is now available as a service: `foq_elastica.index.website.user`
+Our type is now available as a service: `foq_elastica.index.website.user`.
+It is an instance of `Elastica_Type`.

 ### Populate the types

     php app/console foq:elastica:populate

-This command deletes recreates the declared indexes and types.
+This command deletes and creates the declared indexes and types.
 It applies the configured mappings to the types.

 This command needs providers to insert new documents in the elasticsearch types.